 Hypersensitivity or an allergic reaction is an inappropriate and excessive reaction to an allergen; severity ranges from mild allergy to severe systemic reactions leading to anaphylactic shock if left untreated.

-Anaphylaxis is a severe, life-threatening, generalised or systemic hypersensitivity reaction.
+Anaphylaxis is a severe, life-threatening, generalised, or systemic hypersensitivity reaction.
 It is characterised by rapidly developing, life-threatening problems involving: the airway (pharyngeal or laryngeal oedema) and/or breathing (bronchospasm with tachypnoea) and/or circulation (hypotension and/or tachycardia).
 In most cases, there are associated skin and mucosal changes.

 Treat as an emergency according to Resuscitation Council Anaphylaxis Guidelines: